Skip to content

 SHARE VIA:

-I’m one of those that see little humans as little humans and big humans as big humans and don’t buy into the whole angst that children are different.
-Some humans require small bits of kits and some require rather large bits of kit….
+I’m one of those who sees little humans as little humans and big humans as big humans and doesn’t buy into the whole angst that children are different.
+Some humans require small bits of kit, and some require rather large bits of kit.

-Now before I get hissed at by a sizable proportion of readers, may I place my views into context?
-This may go some way into keeping you engaged, and, perhaps, convincing you that an alternative approach to equipment management might indeed be applicable to your practice.
+Now, before I get hissed at by a sizable proportion of readers, may I place my views in context?
+This may go some way into keeping you engaged and, perhaps, convincing you that an alternative equipment management approach might apply to your practice.
 I’m a rural Prehospital Emergency Medicine and Critical Care Retrieval Physician.
-I grew up in the ambulance and rescue services in South Africa and have been engaged in looking after humans of all shapes and sizes since 1992.
-I currently work in stunningly beautiful West Cork, which despite being on the edge of Europe, can feel like being in the Australian Outback when you’re 3 hours away from a hospital with a post-arrest neonate or an 8-year-old with polytrauma.
+I grew up in the ambulance and rescue services in South Africa and have been looking after humans of all shapes and sizes since 1992.
+I currently work in stunningly beautiful West Cork, which, despite being on the edge of Europe, can feel like being in the Australian Outback when you’re 3 hours away from a hospital with a post-arrest neonate or an 8-year-old with polytrauma.
 The Trauma Centre I’m attached to in Cork City is exceptionally busy, with a mixed adult and paediatric caseload.
-Approximately a third of my personal workload is paediatrics; oh and I have 5 children under the age of 14.
+Approximately a third of my workload is paediatrics, and I have five children under the age of 14.

-COVID has brutally shone a spotlight on the CRM issues we face every day in acute care specialities; particularly with regards to equipment and consumables management.
-Overnight we decluttered many of our cubicles, creating isolation spaces.
-Rooms that are devoid of anything that might possibly become “contaminated”.
+COVID has brutally shone a spotlight on the CRM issues we face every day in acute care specialities, particularly with regards to equipment and consumables management.
+Overnight, we decluttered many of our cubicles, creating isolation spaces.
+Rooms that are devoid of anything that might become “contaminated”.
 Rooms are just “rooms” and no longer “clinical environments”.
 We’ve had to adapt and conscientiously think about what consumables we bring to the bedside.
-Whatever we don’t use will need to be thrown out and whatever we don’t bring in will result in a potentially adverse delay, whilst a runner goes to fetch it from a distant storeroom.
-Folks, the latter is nothing new to the high visibility brigade… Welcome to Prehospital Care in the hospital!
+Whatever we don’t use will need to be thrown out, and whatever we don’t bring in will result in a potentially adverse delay whilst a runner goes to fetch it from a distant storeroom.
+Folks, the latter is nothing new to the high-visibility brigade… Welcome to Prehospital Care in the hospital!

 I’ve been motivated by the wealth of novel kit management ideas that have evolved from COVID preparation freely shared by colleagues on Social Media.
-In my own department, we’ve adopted various “Packs” to bring into “COVID Rooms” to both reduce waste and to re-create our “clinical environment”, albeit one patient at a time.
+In my own department, we’ve adopted various “Packs” to bring into “COVID Rooms” to reduce waste and re-create our “clinical environment,” albeit one patient at a time.

 Pre-packaged kits ready to grab and go

-I was asked to write a prehospital post on “adapting kit for children” and to highlight how I “improvise for children”.
-Sorry to disappoint, I certainly don’t “adapt kit” for children and I certainly don’t “improvise” either.
-What I do is innovate, putting hours and hours of iterative design and experience into safe equipment governance regardless of the size, shape or dilemma a human might find themselves in.
+I was asked to write a prehospital post on “adapting kit for children” and to highlight how I “improvise for children.”
+Sorry to disappoint, but I certainly don’t “adapt kit” for children and certainly don’t “improvise” either.
+What I do is innovate, putting hours and hours of iterative design and experience into safe equipment governance regardless of the size, shape, or dilemma a human might find themselves in.

-How often have you reached for the simple in-hospital ward transfer bag, only to realise you probably should have been making use of that gym membership, let alone the health and safety implications of a ridiculously heavy bag stuffed to the gunnels?
-When you carry everything on your back as part of your daily routine, you get very used to minimising not only packaging but bulk.
-We’ve effectively been doing this in prehospital care for years without really thinking about it.
-Modulising equipment by clinical task reinforces a minimalistic approach and dramatically reduces both waste and weight.
-My new iteration of equipment bags takes this into account whilst also the addition of tackling the COVID infection control dilemma.
+How often have you reached for the simple in-hospital ward transfer bag, only to realise you probably should have been using that gym membership, let alone the health and safety implications of a hefty bag stuffed to the gunnels?
+When you carry everything on your back as part of your daily routine, you get used to minimising packaging and bulk.
+We’ve effectively been doing this in prehospital care for years without thinking about it.
+Modulising equipment by clinical task reinforces a minimalistic approach and dramatically reduces waste and weight.
+My new iteration of equipment bags takes this into account whilst also the addition of tackling the COVID-19 infection control dilemma.

 Equipment ergonomics is nothing new to paediatric practice.
 For example, having everything to hand in a logical order is the hallmark of successful phlebotomy in a squirming toddler.
-The MOST important thing to start with is to ask yourself what you need a kit bag to achieve?
-I have evolved the primary platform on a comfortable army Bergen, which is equipped to ONLY provide life and limb threatening care to a human from preterm to centenarian a few hours hike through a mountain trail.
+The MOST important thing to start with is to ask yourself what you need a kit bag to achieve.
+I have evolved the primary platform on a comfortable army Bergen, equipped ONLY to provide life and limb-threatening care to a human from preterm to centenarian a few hours hike through a mountain trail.
 To achieve this takes an immense amount of preplanning.
 For me, this latest iteration has built on a prehospital career of over 25 years, with 12 years of Irish practice to adapt, and there’s still so much more to do.
 The hallmark of quality prehospital care is not cutting corners and not improvising.
-I have the exact same standard of equipment, monitoring and drugs that you would expect available in a trauma unit.
-Innovation comes through layout and the principle of packaging everything into procedure based modules.
+I have the same standard of equipment, monitoring and drugs that you would expect available in a trauma unit.
+Innovation comes through layout and the principle of packaging everything into procedure-based modules.

-Experience has proven that it’s counterproductive to have a little bag full of syringes and needles.
+Experience has proven that having a little bag full of syringes and needles is counterproductive.
 You’ll either have too many or not enough.
-Think about each and every life-saving procedure, for example, a chest drain then break it down into individual component parts.
+Think about every life-saving procedure, for example, a chest drain, and then break it down into individual parts.
 Do you have everything you need?
 With just one flap open on my bag, I have everything I need to pre-oxygenate an infant.
 There’s an Ayres T-piece, HME, angle piece, and one of each size 1 to 3 facemask, plus a single 10ml syringe for letting air into or out of the facemask seal.
 I consider airway adjuncts to be a separate module.

 In prehospital care, you do not have the luxury of knowing the size of the next patient.
-In the picture of my opened airway module, you will note I’ve everything required to manage a human airway.
-Spot the vacuum sealed hand suction if you can!
+In the picture of my opened airway module, you will note I have everything required to manage a human airway.
+Spot the vacuum-sealed hand suction if you can!
 You may notice a lack of toys.
 Airway cameras fail in the cold and wet.
-I’ve not yet met one that’s West Cork proof.
+I’ve not yet met one that’s West Cork-proof.

-Working repeatedly in “COVID positive” homes really wakes you up to the realities of how poor our infection control practices were.
-In the new system, each module is vacuum-sealed in a clean room, before going into the main bag.
-If a module is opened, everything, regardless of if it’s used or not, is either discarded or re-sterilized as appropriate.
+Working repeatedly in “COVID positive” homes wakes you up to how poor our infection control practices were.
+In the new system, each module is vacuum-sealed in a clean room before going into the main bag.
+If a module is opened, everything, regardless of whether it’s used or not, is either discarded or re-sterilized as appropriate.
 The outside packaging of an unused module is easily decontaminated with a simple wipe or UV light.
 The bag itself is washable.

-Another advantage of having everything vacuum sealed is that when you prepare your kit, you’re not rushed, and everything can be meticulously checked with a colleague, using a challenge-response checklist.
-When you open your kit in chaos, you can be confident that everything you need is there, laid out exactly the same way on a nice clean piece of plastic – and not a dirty floor.
-Disposing excess packaging reduces clutter around the patient.
+Another advantage of having everything vacuum sealed is that when you prepare your kit, you’re not rushed, and everything can be meticulously checked with a colleague using a challenge-response checklist.
+When you open your kit in chaos, you can be confident that everything you need is there, laid out the same way on a nice, clean piece of plastic – not a dirty floor.
+Disposing of excess packaging reduces clutter around the patient.
 Whilst there is a cost associated with setting up such a system, there are savings too.
 You don’t end up throwing as much away.
-By using a checklist , you also have the ability to record the expiry date of a piece of kit on the outside of the module.
-You can either opt for having a store room with all the various modules vacuum sealed on a shelf to simply replace, or like me, you have a number of fully stocked bags always ready to go.
-I chose the latter, with three identical bergens allowing me the “luxury” of being able to offer one bag per polytrauma patient at a rural Road Traffic Collision.
+Using a checklist, you can also record the expiry date of a piece of kit on the outside of the module.
+You can either opt for having a store room with all the various modules vacuum sealed on a shelf to replace or, like me, you have several fully stocked bags always ready to go.
+I chose the latter, with three identical Bergens allowing me the “luxury” of offering one bag per polytrauma patient at a rural Road Traffic Collision.

 Monitoring has always been a bulky problem.
-The solution has come about out of a novel community defibrillation project we initiated in West Cork.
+The solution came out of a novel community defibrillation project we initiated in West Cork.
 We wanted to equip every single off-duty member of the ambulance service with a patient monitor and defibrillator in the back of their private vehicle.
-With these professionals on a text alert system, we are able to go a long way to achieving a 10min response time in rural life or limb-threatening calls.
-Even the cheapest patient monitor, that conforms to the standards, costs €20k.
-By modularising everything into a sturdy waterproof case, ie purchasing SpO2, 12 lead ECG, defibrillator, BP cuff individually, we produced the same monitoring and defibrillation standard, in a far more rugged pack for a quarter of the price.
+With these professionals on a text alert system, we can go a long way to achieving a 10-minute response time in rural life or limb-threatening calls.
+Even the cheapest patient monitor that conforms to the standards costs €20k.
+By modularising everything into a sturdy waterproof case, i.e. purchasing SpO2, 12 lead ECG, defibrillator, and BP cuff individually, we produced the same monitoring and defibrillation standard in a far more rugged pack for a quarter of the price.

-But why on earth would all this be relevant to a paediatrician or paediatric nurse in an average hospital who may or may not ever have to retrieve or transport a sick child anywhere further than radiology?
+But why on earth would all this be relevant to a paediatrician or paediatric nurse in an average hospital who may or may not ever have to retrieve or transport a sick child beyond radiology?

 Author